flightwatching/wilco-api/docs/UsersManual/Generalworkflow.md

 There are several kinds of data points, represented by colors:
 * Lime green points are normal data points collected; nothing unusual about them.
 * Orange data points represent an alert; something is unusual or wrong with the data point, or it is outside acceptable parameters.
-* Cyan points in general are points that were manually entered, as opposed to automatically collected.
+* Cyan points in general are points that were manually entered (by the crew for example), as opposed to automatically computed by avionic equipment.

 An example of the colors in use:
 ![img alt](https://github.com/flightwatching/wilco-api/blob/master/docs/UsersManual/img/ECS_02.PNG)